Please check this page regularly throughout the academic year for the latest information and guidance for MSc and MRes students.

 Your individual timetable can be viewed online using Tabula, and it will be complete when you are registered for all modules, core and optional, and you have signed up to your module Support and Feedback classes and any other timetabled teaching.
 We will email you once class sign-up opens in Tabula.
 You can view the timetable for all the MSc synchronous lectures for your Autumn Term modules here.
 Asynchronous (pre-recorded) lectures will be available via the Moodle page for each module.

 If you select a module in the eVision Module Registration system, you will be included in the associated Microsoft Team automatically.
 If you change your mind and remove those modules from eVision, then you will also be removed from the Team in due course.
-Please note that MSc BES (Economics Track) students are members of the EC9012/EC9D32 Macroeconomics Team, but you do not need to attend lectures or classes for Macroeconomics on your course.

 During your time with us, you will be required to use the statistical software package STATA.
 It is important that you begin to familiarise yourself with STATA and the various commands that can be used to undertake statistical analysis.
 STATA can be downloaded here.